-To access the drives and System Controller, you must open the front access panel on the deskside system.
+To access the drives and module System Controller (MSC), you must open the front access panel on the deskside system.

-Follow these steps to open or close the deskside system's front sliding door panel:
+Complete the following steps to open or close the deskside system's front sliding door panel:

 - 1. Push down on the rectangular panel near the top on the front of the system. - 2.
 Slide it downward until it locks in position.
-You should have clear access to the drives and the System Controller interface panel.
+You should have clear access to the drives and the MSC interface panel.
 See Figure 3-1 for an example. - 3.
 Close the panel by pushing down until you feel it release. - 4.
 Let it slide back up into its original closed position.